Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Optimal Investment

 \begin{Definition} By a standard utility function we mean a map $U: \mathbb R^+\backslash \{0\} \to \mathbb R$ that satisfies the following conditions: {\rm (i)} $U \in {\rm C}^2(\mathbb R^+\backslash \{0\})$, {\rm(ii)} $U'(x) > 0$ for all $x >0$, {\rm(iii)} $U''(x)< 0$ for all $x >0$, {\rm(iv)} $\lim_{x \to \infty} U'(x) = 0$, and {\rm(v)} $\lim_{x \to 0 } U'(x) = \infty$. \end{Definition}

-These requirements can be relaxed somewhat, but the ``standard" conditions typically lead to well-posed problems for which solutions can be shown to exist and hence prove to be natural as a basis for modelling.
-Note that a standard utility function is a strictly convex, strictly increasing function defined for all strictly positive values of its argument.
-We refer to the function $U': \mathbb R^+\backslash \{0\} \to \mathbb R^+\backslash \{0\}$ as the {\it marginal utility}.
-The final two conditions of the definition ensure that a standard utility function has the property that there exists an inverse marginal utility function $\{I(y)\}_{y>0}$ such that $I(U'(x)) = x$ for all $x>0$.
-Examples of standard utility functions are (a) logarithmic utility, for which $U(x) = \log (x)$ for $x > 0$, and (b) power utility with index $p \in (-\infty, 1)\backslash \{0\}$, for which $U(x) = p^{-1}x^p$ for $x>0$.
-For logarithmic utility one finds that $I(y) = 1/y$ and for power utility $I(y) = y^{1/(p-1)}$.
+These requirements can be relaxed in various contexts, but the ``standard" conditions often lead to well-posed problems for which solutions can be shown to exist and hence prove to be natural as a basis for modelling.
+We see that a standard utility function is a strictly convex, strictly increasing map defined for all strictly positive values of its argument.
+We refer to the map $U': \mathbb R^+\backslash \{0\} \to \mathbb R^+\backslash \{0\}$ as the {\it marginal utility}.
+The final two conditions of the definition ensure that there exists an inverse marginal utility function $\{I(y)\}_{y>0}$ such that $I(U'(x)) = x$ for all $x>0$.
+The identity